PHYS3888/Tutorial_ComplexNetworks/README.md

 fprintf(1,'%.1f%% reciprocal connectivity rate\n',pRecip*100);
 ```

+How close was your estimate?

-### Euclidean distances
+#### :question::question::question: Converting coordinates to Euclidean distances

-Ok, so we have connectivity information, now we need distance information.
+Ok, so now we have the connectivity information for body neurons, now we need their separation distances.

-:question: Convert coordinates in `positionXY` into Euclidean distances, storing the result in a new variable, `distMatrix`.
+Convert coordinates in `positionXY` into Euclidean distances, storing the result in a new variable, `distMatrix`.
 Filter down to `distMatrixBody` using the `isBodyNeuron` indicator you created above.
-_Hint_: `pdist` is a relevant function for computing Euclidean distances.
+_Hint_: `pdist` is a relevant function for computing Euclidean distances (see also the `squareform` function to convert between vector and matrix representations).
 Upload your code.

 ### Binning